 1992 Stock Option Plan.
 On September 2, 1992, the Board of Directors of the Company adopted the Bethel Bancorp 1992 Stock Option Plan (the "1992 Option Plan") as a performance incentive for the directors, officers and other employees of the Company and its subsidiaries.
-The 1992 Option Plan became effective upon ratification by the Company's shareholders at the 1992 Annual Meeting held on October 14, 1992.
+The 1992 Option Plan became effective upon ratification by the Company's shareholders at the 1992 Annual Meeting.
+The 1992 Option Plan is essentially identical to the 1989 Stock Option Plan and is administered by the Personnel and Compensation Committee of the Board of Directors of the Company.